Lorem ipsum: Example text

-Source text
+Meaning

+Despite originating in De finibus, the text has undergone slight changes, notably the cutting off of the do‑ in dolorem and replacing of the suffix in adipiscing and more.
+As a result of this, the text has no significant meaning in Latin.

+Origins

 The Lorem ipsum text is derived from sections 1.10.32 and 1.10.33 of Cicero's De finibus bonorum et malorum.
-The physical source may have been the 1914 Loeb Classical Library edition of De finibus, where the Latin text, presented on the left-hand (even) pages, breaks off on page 34 with "Neque porro quisquam est qui do-" and continues on page 36 with "lorem ipsum ...," suggesting that the galley type of that page was mixed up to make the dummy text seen today.
+The physical source may have been the 1914 Loeb Classical Library edition of De finibus, where the Latin text, presented on the left-hand (even) pages, breaks off on page 34 with "Neque porro quisquam est qui do-" and continues on page 36 with "lorem ipsum ...."
+The Lorem ipsum text continues with excerpts that appear to generally match the layouts of pages 56, 70, and 118, suggesting that the layout of the Loeb book was the source of the dummy text seen today.

-The discovery of the text's origin is attributed to Richard McClintock, a Latin scholar at Hampden–Sydney College.
-McClintock connected Lorem ipsum to Cicero's writing sometime before 1982 while searching for instances of the Latin word consectetur, which was rarely used in classical literature.
-McClintock first published his discovery in a 1994 letter to a Before & After magazine editor, contesting the editor's earlier claim that Lorem ipsum had no meaning.
+The first published explanation of the text's origin is attributed to Richard McClintock, a Latin scholar at Hampden–Sydney College.
+McClintock connected Lorem ipsum to Cicero's writing sometime before 1982 by searching for recorded uses of the Latin word consectetur, which was rarely used in classical literature.
+McClintock first published his discovery in a 1994 letter to John McWade, the editor of the Before & After magazine, contesting McWade's earlier claim that Lorem ipsum had no meaning.
+That letter claimed that the placeholder text had been used since the 1500s, but McClintock admitted in a 2026 interview that that date had been a guess with no evidence to back it up.

-The relevant section of Cicero as printed in the source is reproduced below with fragments used in Lorem ipsum highlighted.
-Letters in brackets were added to Lorem ipsum and were not present in the source text:
+The version in use today is derived from Letraset transfer sheets first published in 1966.
+According to Letraset designer Dave Farey, the text was supplied by British librarian James Mosley as an alternative to the Quousque tandem abutere text from elsewhere in Cicero's writings that had been used in typography manuals since the 1730s.
+Monotype typographer Dan Rhatigan theorized that the Letraset version deliberately "garbled" the original Latin text to better match the letter frequency of the English language.